Martinomagnifico/reveal-pug-scss-starter/README.md

   "reveal.js": "^4.3.1"
 }
 ```
-This way, the presentation will also work offline or from the filesystem.
+This way, the presentation will also work offline, from a server without node, or from the filesystem.

 Any other dependency in the `dependencies` object in the `package.json` file will be treated the same: it will be copied to the assets folder.